-Ian’s practice includes banking and finance litigation, fiduciary duty issues, IT and Technology disputes and trust and pensions litigation.
-Ian also has experience of on site investigation and enquiry work, including a multi billion-dollar fraud investigation in the Middle East.
+My practice includes banking and finance litigation, IT and Technology disputes and breach of contract/debt recovery work.
+I also have experience of on-site investigation and enquiry work, including a multibillion-dollar fraud investigation in the Middle East.
+However, no matter what the case’s subject matter or size, my job is to fix problems quickly, pragmatically and commercially in my client’s best interests.

 Landline: 0113 247 3803